 While you are on alert, you must monitor every component of your IT system.
 You will need total access to the network, its devices, and the applications operating on those devices to detect potentially harmful behavior and prevent an attack.

 Monitoring allows you to keep track of performance, allowing you to discover any irregularities, such as performance delays, that may suggest an approaching attack.
 The ability to get notifications simplifies and speeds up the process of responding to and avoiding attacks.
+For businesses looking to streamline data monitoring and management, consider using tools that can automatically sync data from all your sources to ensure real-time insights and seamless security management.

 Consider Continuous Data Protection (CDP)